Bombay Velvet: Development

 Kashyap was inspired to make such a film after reading L.A.
 Quartet, a sequence of four crime fiction novels by James Ellroy, set in the late 1940s through the late 1950s in Los Angeles.
-The novels inspired him to "dig into the dark trenches of the history of Bombay", where he "found a treasure trove that was never-ending".

 Bombay Velvet was initially to be produced by Viacom18, but Fox STAR Studios decided to co-produce it with Phantom Films.
 It is based on Gyan Prakash's book Mumbai Fables and set in early 1950s towards 1970s, before Mumbai became a metropolis.
 Prakash is also one of the scriptwriters for the film.

 Casting

 Although Hrithik Roshan, Aamir Khan, Ranveer Singh and Saif Ali Khan were considered, Ranbir Kapoor was cast as a street fighter, and Anushka Sharma was cast as a jazz singer.
 Kapoor explained his casting, "The script of Bombay Velvet just fell into my lap.
 I read it and I knew immediately that I wanted to be part of Anurag's grand vision, his innovative storytelling, his movie-making process; everything that he does so perfectly."
-This was director Karan Johar's second film after Dilwale Dulhania Le Jayenge (1995); he was cast as the film's primary antagonist, Kaizad Khambata.
+This was director Karan Johar's second film as an actor after Dilwale Dulhania Le Jayenge (1995) and his first as a lead; he was cast as the film's primary antagonist, Kaizad Khambata.
 His role is said to have been inspired from Russi Karanjia.